 - Defeating enemy players if they happen to be carrying supplies themselves.

-- Capturing horses, sending them to your SH or a supply depot, then picking up the supplies there.
+- Capturing horses, sending them to your SH, then picking up the supplies there.

 So now that you got yourself some supplies, what do you do with them?